sixnathan/constellations/README.md

 this would be used if it was easier for the board to be valid than invalid. if not, then just swap out valid for invalid in the algo above.

-this explanation is quite convoluted, and i don't think this method always works.
+this strategy seems quite convoluted, and probably not optimal.